Discovering and Explaining the Representation Bottleneck of DNNs: Representation bottleneck

 \section{Representation bottleneck}

 Before the analysis of the representation bottleneck, let us first introduce multi-order interactions between input variables, which are encoded in a DNN.
-Given a pre-trained DNN $v$ and an input sample with a set of $n$ variables $N = \{1,\dots,n\}$ (\emph{e.g.}, an input image with $n$ pixels), $v(N)$ denotes the network output of all input variables.
+Given a pre-trained DNN $v$ and an input sample with a set of $n$ variables $N = \{1,\dots,n\}$ (\textit{e.g.}, an input image with $n$ pixels), $v(N)$ denotes the network output of all input variables.
 Input variables of DNNs usually interact with each other to make inferences, instead of working individually.
 In this study, we mainly discuss the pairwise interactions.
 For example, as Figure \ref{fig:figure1_summary}(a) shows, pixels $i, j \in N$ interact with each other, forming an edge pattern for classification.
-If the existence of this pattern increases the network output by $0.01$, we consider the \emph{utility} of this pattern as $0.01$.
+If the existence of this pattern increases the network output by $0.01$, we consider this pattern has a positive \textit{utility} of $0.01$.
 Similarly, if the existence of this pattern decreases the network output, we consider this pattern has a negative utility.

-Furthermore, the multi-order interaction $I^{(m)}(i,j)$ between two input variables $i,j \in N$, $ 0 \leq m \leq n-2$, is proposed to measure interactions of different complexities \citep{zhang2020interpreting}.
+Furthermore, the multi-order interaction $I^{(m)}(i,j)$ between two input variables $i,j \in N$, $ 0 \leq m \leq n-2$, was proposed to measure interactions of different complexities \citep{zhang2020interpreting}.
 Specifically, the $m$-th order interaction $I^{(m)}(i,j)$ measures the average interaction utility between variables $i,j$ under all possible contexts consisting of $m$ variables.
 Therefore, the order $m$ can be considered to represent the contextual complexity of the interaction.
 For example, as Figure \ref{fig:figure1_summary}(a) shows, five pixels ($i,j,g,h,k$) collaborate with each other and form an edge pattern for classification.
-Thus, the pairwise interaction between pixels $i,j$ also depends on three contextual pixels $g,h,k$.
-Mathematically, the multi-order interaction $ I^{(m)}(i,j)$ is defined as follows:
+Thus, the pairwise interaction between pixels $i,j$ also depends on the three contextual pixels $g,h,k$.
+Mathematically, the multi-order interaction $ I^{(m)}(i,j)$ is defined as follows: \begin{small}